Jeffrey S. Kleinof counsel (646) 398-5071 firstname.lastname@example.org Download Vcard

-Secured a landmark ruling on cost-shifting in e-discovery and won summary judgment on behalf of Creative Artists Association in a multi-hundred million dollar class action brought by concert promoters alleging race discrimination and antitrust violations.
+Secured a landmark ruling on cost-shifting in e-discovery and won summary judgment on behalf of Creative Artists Agency in a multi-hundred million dollar action brought by concert promoters alleging race discrimination and antitrust violations.

 President’s Council, Lincoln Center for the Performing Arts

 New York Law Journal – Employment Law columnist (1994-2021)